dlbewley/guifreelife-src/content/blog/Storing-OpenShift-Credentials-with-1Password.md

 Now you can "kube" to your :hearts: content!

-If you dedeploy the cluster, just remove the file from `~/.kube/ocp/<cluster>/kubeconfig` and repeat above to update 1Password and write out a new kubeconfig.
+If you redeploy the cluster, just remove the file from `~/.kube/ocp/<cluster>/kubeconfig` and repeat above to update 1Password and write out a new kubeconfig.

 # Possible Improvements

 There are other tools for managing kubernetes contexts but those seem to stem from putting too much information in one kubeconfig.
 I find this solution to be adequate for my needs.